openclarity/docs.openclarity.io/content/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md

 ### Prerequisites for AWS

-If you are installing KubeClarity on AWS, complete the following steps:
+If you are installing KubeClarity on AWS, complete the following steps.
+These are needed because KubeClarity uses a persistent PostgreSQL database, and that requires a volume.

 1. Make sure that your EKS cluster is 1.23 or higher.
 1. Install the **EBS CSI Driver** EKS add-on.
 For details, see [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html).